Car Backfires When Accelerating + Check Engine Light

 • The check engine light is blinking

-• The backfire is loud and repeated every time you accelerate
+• The backfire is loud, repeated, and happens every time you accelerate under load

-• The engine shakes hard or feels like it is breaking up badly
+• The engine shakes hard or feels like it is actively misfiring

 • The car jerks hard in traffic